taylorpaisie/intro-to-git-training/lessons/05_branching_prs.md

 - Are commit messages readable?
 - Is the scope small enough?

-Merge the PR (choose the merge strategy your team uses).
+Merge the MR (choose the merge strategy your team uses).

 ---

 ## Sync back to main

-After merging the PR on GitHub:
+After merging the MR on GitLab:

 ```bash
 git switch main